paidright/quokka/README.md

 ### Populating Child Tables

-Populating child tables requires the resolution of foreign keys. `Quokka` is aware of relationships through the `ChildTable` type.
+Populating child tables requires the resolution of foreign keys. `Quokka` derives relationships through the `ParentTable` type.
 This type captures the related table through the type thereby faciliating a mechanism through which child rows can be inserted into the table.
 The following example demonstrates how to define a function to insert child rows, and then how to use the